MECA-SNAKE/flipper-snake/README.md

 As we see in the video, the snake contracts itself with a certain wavelength, lengthen half of its body, contracts the front half again while lengthening the tail.
 It has been surprisely the hardest motion because of this "step by step" motion on the ground.
 It's simple for it to rotate while moving and this was not expected.
 However, after a great deal of research, we realised that even in other projects, this movement was one of the hardest, at least more so than the undulated movement!

 #### 3. Undulated

+Lateral undulation is the main type of locomotion for snakes.
+It is the usual undulated movement that we intuitively think about when picturing a moving snake.
+To implement that, we had to look at the math behind this movement.

+It turns out with surprise that the equation for a simple undulation was not really difficult because it’s only a sine wave (logic you should say).
+We have to be attentive to this motion because what we described lies on a continuous world, but our snake is composed of multiple servo motors with pieces of **fixed length**, which is something discrete, it's the opposite of a real snake that can extend his body.
+This was the part we were the most afraid of.
+We could have designed parts as perfect as possible, the fact that this sine equation is in a continuous world, we couldn't know if implementing it on our snake would work.
+It turns out that yes it worked!

 ## Limitation